ligato/docs/docs/user-guide/concepts.md

 A short form key consists of a key prefix and object identifier.

 A long form key prepends a [microservice-label-prefix](#keys-and-microservice-label) to the short form key.
 This prefix contains a label referred to as a microservice label.
-The label identifies a specific instance of a VPP agent.
+The label identifies an instance of a VPP agent that manages the key value pairs.

 A VPP agent with a given label will only manage objects that contain the same label in their long form keys.
 You must use the microservice-label-prefix in environments where you have multiple VPP agents sharing the same KV data store.